quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 ### T1 experiment averaged

-In this first example we generate the individual measurement shots and average it, similar to what some instrument are capable of doing directly in the hardware.
+In this first example we generate the individual measurement shots and average them, similar to what some instruments are capable of doing directly in the hardware.

 Here is how we store this data in the dataset along with the coordinates of these
 datapoints: